 - Add/edit your MOBILE phone number, including area code

 Staff with limited access to the internet or who need assistance based on the impact of a disability should contact their Human Resource Professional for assistance in re-registering for Buckeye Alert.

-Parental and Spouse Registration
+Family and Friend Registration